 Location: Pinnacle, NC

 Description: This area has many different names, so I listed them all!
-The day we chose to explore this area ended up being much more of a hike than we had intended.
-Usually you can enter at the Bean Shoals Access, follow a long gravel road over three creeks (best to arrive in an SUV for this reason) and park at the top of the mountain.
+You can enter at the Bean Shoals Access, follow a long gravel road over three creeks (best to arrive in an SUV for this reason) and park at the top of the mountain.
 Then you follow a fairly simple trail down the mountain, past railroad tracks (active!), over to the river and can enjoy the sand and water as shown below.
 The river can get very rough, so I would only attempt this with seasoned swimmers if you decide to go into the river and explore the islands.
-BUT, the day we visited, the main gate was closed.
-We drove a little further and parked at the entrance marked “Pilot Mountain State Park Corridor Trail.”
-It was a beautiful hike, but took us about 45 minutes to get to the river’s edge.
-We were on a time limit that day, so it only gave us about 10 minutes by the water before we had to hike back to the car.
-For this reason, I would call the Pilot Mountain State park phone number on the website below and ask whether or not the gate at Bean Shoals is open.
+Another option is parking at the entrance marked “Pilot Mountain State Park Corridor Trail.”
+From here it is a beautiful hike, but takes about 45 minutes to get to the river’s edge.
+Call the Pilot Mountain State park phone number on the website below and ask whether or not the gate at Bean Shoals is open.
 If not, you’ll still have a great time, but prepare for more time to arrive, as well as a good hike!

 Additional Info: fbwg-hiking.blogspot.com or ncparks.gov/pilot-mountain-state

 Do you know of other local watering holes that we didn’t mention?
 Comment below with your ideas!